slatedocs/slate/source/index.html.md

 # Webhook

 When tracking update status to another status, Snappy will send a POST request following the callback url created in api [POST /snappy/trackings/webhook](#create-webhook).
 Max retry of the request with each tracking status to callback url is 10 times.
-List tracking status [Tracking Status](#tracking-status)
+List tracking status [Tracking Status](#tracking-status).
+The body of POST request sent to callback url similar to `tracking` field response from api [POST /snappy/trackings/create](#create-tracking)

 ## Create Webhook